-Possession, a daemonic card game, is played between 2 to 4 four, usually challenging each other, but sometimes forced to collaborate in order to overcome powerful enemies and dangerous situation (there is also a solo mode for the game that has slightly different mechanics).
+Possession, a daemonic card game, is played between 2 to 4 four players, usually challenging each other, but sometimes forced to collaborate in order to overcome powerful enemies and dangerous situation (there is also a solo mode for the game that has slightly different mechanics).
 The game also has a campaign mode with 11 missions which add a cooperative element to the competitive play: achieve the mission objective and the player with the most victory points wins, don’t and everyone loses.

 The objective of the game is to be, by the end of turn 5, the player who controls the most powerful Victims (or any Victims at all, if the game has been vicious enough!).

 Each player takes on the role of a daemon, each one with a different ability.
 Players get their hands of cards from the Game Deck, and each turn they play one card at a time, taking turns until they all have played four cards each.
 In the game deck you find cards like Possession Cards (used to set their value against that of the Victims’ Willpower to see if you have enough power to control them), Equipment to make their Victims better and those of the opponents weaker or harder to control, Events that can dramatically change the course of a turn, and finally Nemeses and Heroes with whom to attack the Victims of the other Daemons.

 Victims are drawn at the beginning of each turn from the Victims Deck, they have Life, Willpower and Strength.
 We already talked of Willpower.
 Life is how long they can survive before they die, and Strength is the value used to be matched against the Strength of the Nemesis to see who wins a fight.
 Each Victim has also a special rules that makes them unique, usually related to the specific trait of the Locations.